mamadkiller/antispam/README.md

 ```
 cd antispam

-Use `./launch.sh` to run your bot normaly or use `screen ./launch.shh` for auto launch mode
+Use ./launch.sh to run your bot normaly or use screen ./launch.sh for auto launch mode
 ```